Best Power Bank for International Travel 2026: TSA Picks

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

-When we tried the Charmast 10K on a recent group trip with three travelers (one iPhone 15, one Pixel 9, one older Galaxy A52), the built-in Lightning, USB-C, and micro-USB cables all charged simultaneously.
+The Charmast 10K’s built-in Lightning, USB-C, and micro-USB cables are the reason it works for mixed-device travel.
 That “three cables on one brick” feature is what makes it the value pick.

 Last updated on May 27, 2026